yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 german77 solved this {{< gh-hovercard "9997" "behaviour," >}} and while at it also solved a bug where the player count wasn’t correct.

 german77 implemented the… hold on, let me catch my breath first, `SetNpadJoyAssignmentModeSingleWithDestination` service call.
-He {{< gh-hovercard “9999” “implemented” >}} it hoping to make `Let’s Get Fit` playable, but unfortunately there are more issues in the way.
+He {{< gh-hovercard "9999" "implemented" >}} it hoping to make `Let’s Get Fit` playable, but unfortunately there are more issues in the way.

 Changing topics to Amiibo support, a lot has happened this month.

-First of all, german77 managed to {{< gh-hovercard “9953” “write” >}} the correct [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check), making Amiibo data written by yuzu compatible with a Switch later on; no more invalid info.
+First of all, german77 managed to {{< gh-hovercard "9953" "write" >}} the correct [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check), making Amiibo data written by yuzu compatible with a Switch later on; no more invalid info.

 Next, if you tried to connect a controller while scanning an Amiibo, it would not be recognized.
-By {{< gh-hovercard “9981” “accounting” >}} for this and initializing or finalizing the controller, he fixed the issue.
+By {{< gh-hovercard "9981" "accounting" >}} for this and initializing or finalizing the controller, he fixed the issue.

-And last but not least, to wrap up the Amiibo saga, Herman the German Sherman {{< gh-hovercard “9995” “added support” >}} for plain Amiibo files.
+And last but not least, to wrap up the Amiibo saga, Herman the German Sherman {{< gh-hovercard "9995" "added support" >}} for plain Amiibo files.
 Some Amiibos, like the ones themed after `Super Smash Bros.
 Ultimate`, don’t encrypt their data, so they don’t need keys to be dumped.
 Now yuzu can read non-encrypted game data from your Amiibos correctly!